Facebook Pixel What Anthropologists Do | Western Kentucky University

 Academic and applied anthropology

 What do academic anthropologists do?
 The primary responsibility of academic anthropologists is to train future anthropologists and instruct other students in anthropological methods and theories.
-Academic anthropologists also raise funds so that they may conduct research on topics and in places that are of personal interest to them.
-Academic anthropologists are expected to share the results of their research with other anthropologists through conference presentations and publications.
+Academic anthropologists also raise funds so that they may conduct research on topics and in places that are of professional interest to them.
+Academic anthropologists are expected to share the results of their research with other anthropologists through conference presentations and publications, as well as with the public.
 Teaching students in a community college requires at least a Master’s degree, and teaching at a college or university typically requires a doctoral degree.
 Most academic anthropologists teach in anthropology departments, but some are affiliated with departments such as sociology, social work, geoscience, biology, religious studies, and area studies (like Latin American studies or Middle Eastern studies), as well as with medical schools.

 What do applied anthropologists do?
 The primary responsibility of applied anthropologists is to help solve problems – poverty, discrimination, genocide, environmental degradation, malnourishment, illness, loss of cultural heritage – affecting contemporary human communities.
 Like academic anthropologists, applied anthropologists conduct research, but the topics and places are related to the problem and are determined by the clients who hire the anthropologist and pay for the work.
 Applied anthropologists assess the needs of the people experiencing a problem, collect and analyze data, and make recommendations for programs and policies to solve the problem.
 Some applied anthropologists implement and administer the recommended programs and policies, and some assess the effectiveness and efficiency of those programs and policies.